 As the Educate Together school network is steadily growing, both in new schools and school expansions, employment opportunities for mainstream, resource teachers and special needs assistants will become available.
-Details of these opportunities are available on our careers page.
+Details of these opportunities are available on www.educationposts.ie, and positions within the National Office or for leadership roles within our network are available on our Careers page.
 Educate Together also operates its own panel for teacher recruitment.

 Teachers in Educate Together schools teach the national curriculum using active learning techniques.
 The Learn Together moral and ethical curriculum is taught for 2.5 hours a week during school hours in place of religious instruction.